Outside of Class

 Programming Team: A fun way to improve your programming skills is to participate in programming competitions.

-WICS-E: Women in Computer Science & Engineering is a club dedicated to bringing women together in order to assist them in furthering their skills and knowledge.
+WIFI: Women in Computer Science & Engineering is a club dedicated to bringing women together in order to assist them in furthering their skills and knowledge.